The People We Hate at the Wedding

-The People We Hate at the Wedding is a 2022 American comedy film directed by Claire Scanlon from a screenplay by the Molyneux sisters, based on the 2016 novel of the same name by Grant Ginder.
-It stars Allison Janney, Ben Platt, Cynthia Addai-Robinson, and Kristen Bell.
+The People We Hate at the Wedding is a 2022 American romantic comedy film directed by Claire Scanlon from a screenplay by the Molyneux sisters, based on the 2016 novel of the same name by Grant Ginder.
+The film stars Allison Janney, Ben Platt, Cynthia Addai-Robinson, and Kristen Bell.

-The film was released on November 18, 2022, by Amazon Studios.
+The People We Hate at the Wedding was released on Amazon Prime Video on November 18, 2022.